prof-tallman/codepuzzles/science/streamflow/README.md

 # Streamflow Analyzer #
 Analyze a three-week dataset of streamflow measurements from a U.S. Geological Survey (USGS) NWIS station.
 Instead of pulling live data, you’ll work with a CSV file that already contains the data dump.
-You’ll manually parse and process this file, calculate summary statistics, and eventually create a plot — but without using Pandas or Numpy until after the project is complete.
+You’ll manually parse and process this file, calculate summary statistics, and eventually create a plot.

-The dataset contains daily measurements for parameters such as discharge, gauge height, and possibly temperature.
-All calculations in the first stages must be done manually by iterating through a list of lists after parsing the CSV file.

 ## Rankings ##
 These stages are friendly suggestions to help new programmers.
 Skilled students may complete the project in any order and might find better ways to meet the requirements.